ASX Media release

 Operating Businesses overview

-Both of the key Life Sciences business streams (Environmental and Food/Pharmaceutical) achieved solid revenue gains compared with the September 2016 half.
-While the Food/Pharma business delivered an underlying EBIT improvement of 27%, increased price competition in environmental testing markets produced a flat half-on-half profit performance for that business stream.
+Both of the key Life Sciences business streams (Environmental and Food/Pharmaceutical) delivered solid revenue gains during the year.
+While the Food/Pharma business recorded an underlying EBIT improvement of 27%, increased price competition in environmental testing markets produced a flat year-on-year underlying contribution for that business stream.

-In recognition of the softening market conditions being experienced by the division, leading to an increased uncertainty in earnings projections, a goodwill impairment charge of $23 million has been taken against the Industrial cash generating unit.
+In recognition of the softer market conditions being experienced by the division and an increased uncertainty in earnings projections, a goodwill impairment charge of $23 million was taken in September 2017 against the Industrial cash generating unit.

 +61 (7) 3367 7900